 WHAT DO I GET ONCE I HAVE PASSED?

-Once engineers have completed all stages of the training and assessments including a Health & Safety test, they will receive a City & Guilds accreditation, CSCS card, Health and Safety certificate, BS EN16005 certificate and be listed on our DoorSafe Register as a trained engineer.
+Once engineers have completed all stages of the training and assessments including a Health & Safety test, they will receive a City & Guilds accreditation, CSCS card, Health and Safety certificate, BS EN16005 certificate and be listed on our DoorSafe Register as a skilled worker.

 WHY WOULD I WANT AN ADIA CSCS CARD?

 We are an alternative scheme to the NVQ but are just as valid.

 Our BS EN16005 covers automatic pedestrian doors only which is perfect for those focussing on that area of the industry only.

 However, if you require an NVQ for industrial or garage doors etc., you can contact an outside assessor to discuss this.